Equitable AI

 How Your Organization Can Harness AI for More Equitable Outcomes

 Machine learning?
 Artificial intelligence?
 What are these new technologies and how can they support your work?
-Join us in March for a series of free offerings designed to help social and education sector organizations better understand how AI can support stronger and more equitable outcomes for students and communities.
+Join us for a series of free offerings designed to help social and education sector organizations better understand how AI can support stronger and more equitable outcomes for students and communities.

 AI 101 for Nonprofits